brennentsmith/internet-speed-logger/README.md

 cd internet-speed-logger
 docker compose up
 ```
-Go to `http://localhost:3000` in your browser, and away you go!
+Wait a couple minutes for MongoDB to initialize, and then go to `http://localhost:3000` in your browser, and away you go!

 ## Components